runjhunratawal/Heart-Attack-Prediction-Using-Machine-Learning./README.md

 # Heart-Attack-Prediction-Using-Machine-Learning.

-This machine learning project aimed to predict if a patient is highly likely to have a heart attack based on his/her demographic and health information, which includes the following:
+This machine learning project aimed to predict if a patient is highly likely to have a heart attack based on his/her demographic and health information, which includes the following:-

 Age